theworldaccordingtosound/theworldaccordingtosound.github.io/pages/outside-in-works.md

 <div>“Space” -- The World According to Sound</div>

 <br>
-<p>This is a list of all the pieces of audio, in order, that appeared in the World According to Sound show “Transposition,” streamed on 12/10/20.<p>
+<p><b>This is a list of all the pieces of audio, in order, that appeared in the World According to Sound show “Transposition,” streamed on 12/10/20.</b><p>

 <div>“Transposition Organ Intro” -- The World According to Sound</div>
 <div>“Definitions of Transposition”  -- The World According to Sound</div>